Ginger Snaps Baking Affairs

 • Chocolate Chips: I used semi-sweet chocolate chips, but you could also use milk, dark, or even chocolate chunks.

-Step 1: Dry ingredients.
-Whisk together the flour, corn starch, baking soda, and salt together in a medium-sized mixing bowl.
+Step 2: In a medium-sized bowl, whisk together the flour, corn starch, baking soda, and salt.
 Set aside.

-Step 6: Bake.
-Bake the cookies for 10-14 minutes in a 350 degree oven.
-Allow the cookies to cool for 10 minutes before transferring them over to a wire rack.
+Step 6: Allow the cookies to cool on the baking sheet for 10 minutes before transferring them over to a wire rack to finish cooling.

 Then use a round cookie cutter to scoot the cookies into a more perfect circle (if needed).